home-assistant/home-assistant.io/source/_integrations/alexa.intent.markdown

   * `Client ID`:
     - https://pitangui.amazon.com/ if you are in US
     - https://layla.amazon.com/ if you are in EU
-    - https://alexa.amazon.co.jp/ if you are in JP and AU (not verified yet)
+    - https://alexa.amazon.co.jp/ if you are in JP or AU

     The trailing slash is important here.

   * `Client Secret`: input anything you like, Home Assistant does not check this field
   * `Client Authentication Scheme`: make sure you selected *Credentials in request body*.
 Home Assistant does not support *HTTP Basic*.
-  * `Scope`: input `intent`, Home Assistant is not using it yet, we may use it in the future when we allow more fine-grained access control.
+  * `Scope`: input `intent`.
+Home Assistant doesn't use this yet, we may use it in the future when we allow more fine-grained access control.
 - You can leave `Domain List` and `Default Access Token Expiration Time` as empty.

   <img src='/images/integrations/alexa/account_linking.png' alt='Screenshot: Account Linking'>

 - Click `Save` button in the top right corner.
-- Next, you will use Alexa Mobile App or [Alexa web-based app](#alexa-web-based-app) to link your account.
+- Next, you will use the Alexa Mobile App or [Alexa web-based app](#alexa-web-based-app) to link your account.
   * Open the Alexa app, navigate to `Skills` -> `Your Skills` -> `Dev Skills`
-  * Click the Smart Home skill you just created.
+  * Click the Custom skill you just created.
   * Click `Enable`.
   * A new window will open to direct you to your Home Assistant's login screen.
   * After you successfully login, you will be redirected back to Alexa app.